Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage

 - The last two fingers are placed just above the lips and just below and so the senses of touch and taste are shutdown.

-One’s material existence is born from this inner cave or temple.
-Re-entering this cave is called yoni-mudrā.
-This cave is filled with emptiness leaving only a certain light (awareness, vibration), hence yoni-mudrā is also called jyoti-mudrā (jyoti means light (of wisdom)).
+One’s physical existence is born from this inner cave or temple.
+Your life-force re-entering this cave is called yoni-mudrā.
+The cave is filled with emptiness leaving only a certain light (awareness, vibration), hence yoni-mudrā is also called jyoti-mudrā (jyoti means light (of wisdom)).

 One can see now, that yoni-mudrā does not mean sexual coupling.
 The true meaning is to practice meditation with jyoti-mudrā as described above.
-Jyoti-mudrā, practiced properly, is a part of Kriya Yoga Meditation.
+Jyoti-mudrā, internalized and practiced properly, is a part of Kriya Yoga Meditation, as taught by Babaji, Lahiri Baba, Sri Yukteswar and Sri Paramahansa Yogananda.

 Maithuna: Enjoying Sexual Union?